 Every classroom at Woodgrange will have an inviting area to share books and stories.
 Books on display here will reflect the needs and interests of the class.

 Our library provides a wide variety of books, texts and other printed materials in a range of genres including fact, fiction and poetry.
-All classes are timetabled to use the library and borrow books of their choice once per week.
+All classes are timetabled to use the library regularly and borrow books of their choice.

 How We Teach Writing